Home DFS SB OD SDN DFSM THP

 In 1994, “Sense” by Terry Hall peaked at number 54 on the U.K. pop singles chart.

-In 1994, “She's Got That Vibe” by R. Kelly And Public Announcement peaked at number 3 on the U.K. pop singles chart.
+In 1994, “She's Got That Vibe” by R. Kelly and Public Announcement peaked at number 3 on the U.K. pop singles chart.

 In 1994, “Sleep Well Tonight” by Gene peaked at number 36 on the U.K. pop singles chart.

-In 1994, “Small Bit Of Love” by Saw Doctors peaked at number 24 on the U.K. pop singles chart.
+In 1994, “Small Bit Of Love” by The Saw Doctors peaked at number 24 on the U.K. pop singles chart.

 In 1994, “Spend Some Time” by The Brand New Heavies peaked at number 26 on the U.K. pop singles chart.